Merene-Bright/NLP-using-Python/README.md

 Build a TF-IDF based matrix along with the label Explore giving that input into a logistic regression to predict if the given text is an issue Do you see an improvement over Challenge 5 implementation?

+Challenge 7 : Implement the following on the built in reuters dataset in keras You can use Google Colab for the actual coding and submit the link in this yammer thread.....
+Please submit it by July 3rd.
+1. Tokenization
+2. Padding
+3. Wordindex creation and reverse word index
+4. Embedding layer for word embeddings